ash-project/ash_json_api/README.md

 See the hex documentation for more.

-See `AshJsonApi.Api` and `AshJsonApi.Resource` for the DSL documentation.
+See `AshJsonApi.Domain` and `AshJsonApi.Resource` for the DSL documentation.